-A1 Passport can get your U.S. passport fast— within 24 hours in urgent conditions, depending on the exigency of your travel date!
+A1 Passport can get your U.S. passport fast— within 24 hours in urgent conditions, depending on the urgency of your travel date and our appointment availability.

 All Passport Services

 A1 can’t help with non USA passports; contact consular services at your embassy/consulate.

 A U.S. passport is arguably the most precious document in the world, and certainly one of the most coveted.
 Click below and we’ll go over the U.S. passport’s history, what a passport does, and demystify some of the jargon you may have heard about the newer biometric U.S. passports.